[ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]

 proto

-Specifies a database protocol.
-The protocol describes how the database is to be accessed.
+Specifies the database protocol.
+The protocol describes how to access the database.
 In a way, it may be regarded as specifying the database type.
-Currently, GNU Anubis supports following database protocols:
+Currently, GNU Anubis supports the following database protocols:

 These protocols are described in detail below.